FreakyPenguin/static-distro/README.md

 ## Bootstrap
 static-distro can be bootstrapped from any Linux distribution.
-For Ubuntu/Debian the following packages need to be installed:
+For Ubuntu/Debian the following packages need to be installed for doing a full bootstrap starting with stage 0:

-    build-essential libgmp-dev libmpc-dev libmpfr-dev lzip
+    build-essential libgmp-dev libmpc-dev libmpfr-dev lzip m4

 Bootstrapping is divided into 3 stages:
  * `stage0`: Build a cross compiler and the `musl` libc (runs on host distribution).
- * `stage1`: Use cross compiler to transitional packages needed to build stage2 packages inside a static-distro chroot.
+ * `stage1`: Use cross compiler to build transitional packages needed to *build* stage2+ packages fully inside a static-distro chroot without depending on the host system.
- * `stage2`: Use only stage1 packages to build gcc and it's dependencies within an insolated chroot.
+ * `stage2`: Uses only stage1 packages necessary to build packages necessary for *unpacking* and building further packages fully inside a static-distro chroot. stage2 packages are still unpacked on the host.
+ * `stage3`: Use only stage1 and stage2 packages to *unpack and build*
+       additional packages fully inside an insolated chroot.

 ### Building